 - Open Picture settings and click Picture Mode.

-- Select Movie from the list on picture modes.
+- Select Movies from the list on picture modes.

 Method 2: Tweak Expert Settings